rachel-king4/appliedstatistics/README.md

 5. Critical Thinking and Communication

     - Critically evaluate the assumptions and limitations of statistical tests used.

-## Contents of the Repository

-This repository contains coursework created and maintained as part of the module Applied Statistics, undertaken as part of the Higher Diploma in Science in Data Analytics in ATU, Galway.

-The repository contains two Jupyter notebooks:

-- tasks.ipynb (contains my answers to assessment tasks set out by the module lecturer, accounts for 40% of the module assessment)
-- project.ipynb (contains my code and notes for the project assessment set out by the module lecturer, accounts for 40% of the module assessment)

-Other content in the repository is a .gitignore file which specifies intentionally untracked files that Git should ignore.

 ## Installation and Usage